assafelovic/gpt-researcher/docs/docs/gpt-researcher/getting-started/how-to-choose.md

 | Complexity | Low | Medium | High |
 | Best for | Developers | End-users | Researchers/Experimenters |

+Please note that all options have been optimized and refined for production use.

 ## Deep Dive

 To learn more about each of the options, check out these docs and code snippets: